-Our concierge can offer advice and make arrangements for Mammoth Mountain summer activities to help you get the most out of your visit to this inspiring destination.
+Our Westin concierge can offer advice and help make arrangements for enjoying Mammoth Mountain in the summer, ensuring you get the most out of your getaway to this one-of-a-kind destination.

 When one season ends, another begins.
-The melting snow uncovers one of California's largest bike parks, with over 85 miles of single-track trails for riders of all levels.
-The gondola will take you and your bike to the top of the mountain where you can enjoy great views and an exciting ride as you head down the mountain.
+Once the snow melts on Mammoth Mountain, it uncovers one of California's largest bike parks, with over 85 miles of single-track trails for riders of all levels.
+The gondola will take you and your bike to the top of the mountain, where you can enjoy stunning panoramic views before heading back down.

-Surrounded by pristine lakes and stunning mountains, enjoy spectacular views as you tee off on forest-lined fairways.
+Spend a summer afternoon in Mammoth Lakes surrounded by pristine lakes and stunning mountains as you tee off on forest-lined fairways.

-World-class rock climbing for all levels is available all over the Mammoth region-try them out on your own or with an organized tour.
+World-class rock climbing for all levels is available all over the Mammoth region; try them out on your own or with an organized tour.
 New to climbing?
-The Adventure Center at the resort village features a 35-foot climbing wall for learning the ropes, plus an exciting zip line.
+The Adventure Center at the resort village features a 35-foot-high climbing wall for learning the ropes, plus an exciting zip line.

-With an abundance of lakes and rivers just outside our door, you can enjoy a guided tour-or solo adventure-to catch some of the region's many freshwater fish.
+With an abundance of lakes and rivers just outside of our hotel's doors, you can enjoy a guided tour or solo adventure to catch some of Mammoth Lakes' many freshwater fish.

 Yosemite National Park

-Drive the easy 30 miles to Yosemite National Park, a national treasure whose 1,200 square miles of wilderness showcase granite domes, spectacular waterfalls, deep valleys, grand meadows, and ancient giant sequoias.
+Visiting Yosemite National Park is an essential activity for those visiting Mammoth Lakes in the summer.
+We're located just 30 easy miles away - about a 45-minute drive - from Yosemite National Park, a national treasure whose 1,200 square miles of wilderness showcase granite domes, spectacular waterfalls, deep valleys, grand meadows and ancient giant sequoias.